Jazmoni8407/WHSTechNotes/journal.md

 Students will be able to:
 reflect on their current emotional and mental state and identify stressors and self-care strategies using a structured journal entry prompt.
 As of right now my mentel health is really good.
 At times i do get stressed thinking about life after high school but im just soaking in all the fun and making my final memories with my friends and teammates.

+# April 7, 2025

+Journal Prompt: AI & Test Prep
+Write two paragraphs considering the following:

+Recently, a school in Austin, Texas used AI tutors to help students prepare for tests—and it worked.
+Their scores improved so much that they ranked in the top 2% nationally.
+With STAAR testing happening this week, think about how AI tools (like ChatGPT, Khanmigo, or other learning apps) could help you perform better.

+How do you think AI can help you study, prepare, or stay organized for tests like the STAAR?
+What would be the most useful feature of an AI tutor for you personally?
+Be honest—do you think you’d use it?
+Why or why not?